chris-linefield/foundryvtt-warcraft5e/README.md

 Install the module by adding this manifest URL: https://github.com/ArthegaAsdweri/foundryvtt-warcraft5e/raw/master/module.json

-Next steps:
+# Tasks for now

-- finish all the classes - finished so far: Alchemist, Tinker and Warrior with their class skills and spells
+- finish all the classes
+  -> finished so far: Alchemist, Tinker and Warrior with their class skills and spells
-- Make races valid items for the character sheet so it automatically updates attributes and stuff
+- Make races valid items for the character sheet so it automatically updates attributes and stuff -> finished so far: Dwarf, Elf, Draenei
 - rework all the languages and lore specific changes